Gideon-Tee/disaster-recovery-solution/README.md

 - **AMI Cleanup**: Add a scheduled Lambda to delete old AMIs.
 - **Enhanced Monitoring**: Add CloudWatch alarms for RDS `DatabaseConnections` or `ReplicaLag`.
 - **Cost Optimization**: Use Spot Instances or Savings Plans for EC2.

-## Contact
-For issues or questions, contact the project maintainer at `<your-email>` or open an issue in the repository.

----

-*Generated on April 24, 2025, by Grok 3, built by xAI.*